KoteNahui/Kotes-city/README.md

 Thank you for downloading this map, i have spent about a week working on it.

+HOW TO DOWNLOAD:
+Download save file of the map
+Open ULTRAKILL
+Go to sandbox
+Click ~ or open up cheats menu
+Manage saves
+Open directory
+Put .pitr file in there
+Reopen saves menu and open up the map

 Please credit me properly if going to showcase/record this map(link to github in desc, optionally addition of my discord tag for extra swag points)